airaria/TextBrewer/README.md

 **Q**: How to set training hyperparamters in distillation experiments？

 **A**: Konwledge distillation usually requires more training epochs and larger learning rate than training on labeled dataset.
 For example, training SQuAD on BERT-base usually takes 3 epochs with lr=3e-5; however, distillation takes 30~50 epochs with lr=1e-4. **The conclusions are based on our experience and are only suggestions**.

+## Know Issues

+* compatibility with FP16 training has not been tested.
+* Currently supports multi-GPU training only through `DataParallel`.

 ## Citation